LawlessXD/my-cookbook/README.md

 How to add fields dynamically was achieved following the guide at [Codeworld](https://www.codexworld.com/add-remove-input-fields-dynamically-using-jquery/)

+The recipe details on the site are taken from [BBC Good Food Recipes](https://www.bbcgoodfood.com/recipes).

 ### Media

 The recipe images used on the site are taken from [BBC Good Food Recipes](https://www.bbcgoodfood.com/recipes).